seeburger-ag/aries-rsa/discovery/zookeeper/Readme.md

 # Zookeeper Discovery

 Manages endpoint descriptions as zookeeper nodes.

 * Local endpoints are published to zookeeper
-* Interests for services in the form of EndpointListener scopes are looked up in zookeper and the listeners are informed about any changes on the matching endpoints
+* Interests for services in the form of EndpointListener scopes are looked up in zookeeper and the listeners are informed about any changes on the matching endpoints

 ## Discovery Configuration